 It’s the home of Welsh rugby, so a sports nut will be more than at home in Cardiff.
 But what about the rest of us?
 I promise you, there really is more to Cardiff than just the Principality Stadium.
 Check out my guide to the Welsh capital and you’ll feel just like a local…

 For those of us who want the thrill of an escape and to experience a new culture without the hassle of even having to go the airport, then a staycationsounds like the thing for you.
 And, if you have a staycation in your sights, then may I suggest you add Cardiff to your list?
 It’s a great choice for a weekend break or for a midweek escape from the office.
-If you’ve never been to the Welsh capital and you’re stuck for something to do, then why not check out my Cardiff City Guide for some of my personally chosen highlights of this beautiful city.
+If you’ve never been to the Welsh capital, or you go there often but you’re stuck for something to do, then why not check out my guide for some of my personally chosen highlights of the best things to do in Cardiff.

 You simply can’t talk about Cardiff and not mention the Dragon’s Lair!
 The huge Principality Stadium, which was formerly the Millennium Stadium, is home to the Welsh Rugby Union, and it’s right in the centre of town.
 No, it’s right in the centre of the town.
 This stadium looms over St Mary’s Street, and the atmosphere in Cardiff city centre is something to behold as the rugby faithful stream out on the streets.
 But, if the streets are alive, then on match day this incredible stadium is surely the place to be.
 The stadium can hold 74,500 spectators, and when the rooftop is closed the atmosphere is absolutely electric.
 If you don’t get to come on a match day, then a tour of the stadium is still a must!

-Right in the centre of the shops and restaurants, standing tall above all the hubbub is a big reminder of Cardiff’s history.
+In my opinion, a visit to Cardiff Castle is an absolute must on your list of things to do in Cardiff.
+Right in the centre of the shops and restaurants of Cardiff city centre, standing tall above all the hubbub, is a big reminder of Cardiff’s history.
 Cardiff Castle was originally built in the late 11th century, and stone was added to the walls to strengthen it roughly 100 years later.
-In its time, Cardiff Castle was home to the De Clare family, and by Richard de Beauchamp, before it was transferred to the Marquesses of Bute.
+In its time, Cardiff Castle was home to the De Clare family and Richard de Beauchamp, before being transferred to the Marquesses of Bute.
 Since WW2, the castle is owned by the city of Cardiff.
 A visit to the castle is worth it just for the views from the top of the keep.
 Watching the city stretch out in front of you is a breathtaking sight.

 Just a short train ride from the city centre is the stunning area of Cardiff Bay.
 The Bay was once a tidal area, and it gave a huge boost to Cardiff’s economy as it was the area from which to export coal.
 These days, it has undergone a huge restoration and it’s now a majorly popular region of the city.
 It’s home to the Sennedd, where the Welsh Government meets, and to the Wales Millennium Centre, a large concert hall.
 There is also an open square to commemorate one of Cardiff’s most famous sons, Roald Dahl.